couchbaselabs/docs-ng/content/couchbase-manual-2.1/administration-basics.markdown

  1. [Change the path on a running node either via theREST API](#couchbase-admin-restapi) or using the Couchbase CLI (commands above).
 This change will not actually take effect until the node is restarted.
-For more information about using a REST-API request for ejecting nodes from clusters, see [Removing a Node from a Cluster](#couchbase-admin-restapi-remove-node-from-cluster).
+For more information about using a REST API request for ejecting nodes from clusters, see [Removing a Node from a Cluster](#couchbase-admin-restapi-remove-node-from-cluster).